HomeBlog16 Famous Jazz Musicians You Need To Know

 Whether you are a jazz pianist, guitarist, sax player, trumpet player—or whatever—there is an abundance of materials here to help you become the best jazz musician you can be!

 The following 16 jazz artists are on this list because of their contributions to the art form.
-Many on this list span 50-plus years of jazz and are integral to how jazz is performed and received by audiences.
+Many on this list span 50-plus years of jazz and are integral to how jazz is seen.
 “Famous jazz musician” can mean a lot, depending on who’s asking.

 Famous could refer to popular appeal with general audiences, but it could also mean famous among other jazz musicians in the scene.